Different types of contraception are available in Aotearoa New Zealand.

 There are different methods of contraception, including:

-- long-acting reversible contraception, such as an implant, or an intra uterine device
+- long-acting reversible contraception - the implant or intra uterine device (IUD)

 - fertility awareness

-- permanent contraception, such as vasectomy and tubal ligation.
+- permanent contraception - vasectomy and tubal ligation.

 What is long-acting reversible contraception?

-Long-acting reversible contraception (LARC) is a contraceptive that lasts for a long time.
-You don’t need to remember it every day or even every month.
+Long-acting reversible contraception (LARC) lasts for a long time.

 What are hormonal contraceptives?